Ichiro Becomes First Japanese Player Elected To MLB Hall Of Fame - UrduPoint

 Ichiro Becomes First Japanese Player Elected To MLB Hall Of Fame

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 22nd Jan, 2025) Ichiro Suzuki, whose uncanny hitting talent made him a Seattle Mariners icon, became the first Japanese player elected to Major League Baseball's Hall of Fame on Tuesday.
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 22nd Jan, 2025) Global baseball's hit king Ichiro Suzuki became the first Japanese-born player elected to Major League baseball's Hall of Fame on Tuesday, just one vote shy of unanimous selection.

 "There was a time that I didn't even know if I'd get the chance to play in the MLB.
 So what an honor it is for me to be here and to be a Hall of Famer.
 It's a special day."